- Key lesson from the coronavirus pandemic is the need for partnership between academic excellence, industry and public health organisations

 Councillor Liz Leffman, the Leader of Oxfordshire County Council, said:

 'Oxfordshire is a county of innovation with a world-class reputation and the presence of this new facility here in the county will enhance that further.
 It is a pleasure to see the county making such a contribution to work to improve the whole world’s resilience to pandemics.
-This centre will bring together experts across many disciplines to help counter the type of situation we have faced globally since early 2020.
+This institute will bring together experts across many disciplines to help counter the type of situation we have faced globally since early 2020.
 I wish this venture every success and eagerly anticipate news of its progress.'

 The University has collated its COVID-19 research under an easy-to-navigate hub.